LazzaAU/skill_GPSDtoMQTT/instructions/en.md

 You can also ask Alice questions regarding your location such as
 - What's my address
 - What's my post code
-- Where am i ?
+- Where am I ?
-- what road am i on ?
+- What road am I on ?

 and similar questions.
 Alice will then take your latitude and longitude details and convert them to a physical location.
 This is handy for us travellers such as caravanners, boaties and the likes that are always changing location.
-One of the issue i hate when travelling is having to look up the new address and post code etc when ordering off amazon, now i can simply ask Alice, "what's my post code" or "what's my street address"
+One of the issue I hate when travelling is having to look up the new address and post code etc. when ordering off amazon, now I can simply ask Alice, "what's my post code" or "what's my street address"

 NOTE: You need Internet connection for this to work